patrick-kidger/patdb/README.md

 <summary>When using <code>edit</code>, how can I open my <code>$EDITOR</code> to the current line number?
 (And not just the top of the current file.)</summary>
 <br>

-Set `PATDB_EDITOR` as discussed in the configuration above.
+Set `PATDB_EDITOR` as discussed in 'configuration' above.
 </details>
 <details>
 <summary>How can I access the current exception or the current frame?</summary>